soggybag/ios-ui-design/07-ui-control-project/README.md

 - Buttons
     - Extend the UIButton class to add features.
 You can add stroke, gradient fill or an animated effect when the button tapped.
+    - Make custom button with features that are not present in UIButton
 - Loading animation
     - Think of any creative effect for a loading animation.
         - Bonus make the effect configuable.
 For example rather than three bouncing circles, configure